kubev2v/forklift-operator/docs/development.md

 ## Testing a development operator using a deployment

-First, ensure the existance and health of the catalog:
+Before continuing, ensure the existance and health of the CatalogSource:

 ```
 oc -n konveyor-forklift get catalogsource